ArthurSudbrackIbarra/React-Chrome-Extension-Quickstart/src/template-files/README.md

 # ::PROJECT_NAME=my-react-extension::

-A Chrome extension using React.
+A Chrome extension built using React.

 ## How to Build and Test